sohail87/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implemention of part 1 & 2?

+   * Large method
+   * Variable names are not readable, dont use comments
+   * DbContext is instantiated for every product
+   * DbContext class is not following Dependency Inversion Principle of SOLID.
+   * Multiple request parameters should be a class
+   * Duplication in tests setup.
+   * _mlt was a field when it was only used in 1 function

 Q2.
 What best pracices have you used while implementing your solution?
+   * Clean Architecture
+   * Dependency Inversion Principle of SOLID
+   * Tell Don't Ask (Date Extension methods)

 Q3.
 What further steps would you take to improve the solution given more time?
+    * Tests for unhappy path i.e. no products or no date
+	* API ActionFilterAttribute to return bad request if model state is invalid
+    * API Global logging and error handling
+    * API Swagger Documentation
+	* DI framework injecting dependencies into controller
+    * Do we have an order id to lookup the products and order date? /order/{id}/despatch

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
 (Your answer does not have to be related to this problem)
+    * Most recently AWS Athena.
+    * Moving to serverless data persistence from using traditional relational databases has meant the ability to run adhoc queries is not available.
+    * Athena allows you to write SQL queries to get the information you need with little learning overhead.
+    * I'm generally excited by serverless services and how they can be utilised.

 ## Request and Response Examples